-SLO 1: The student will understand and apply Music Theory concepts and skills.
+SLO 1.
+The student will understand and apply Music Theory concepts and skills.

-32 students were enrolled in Harmony IV during FY 2020.
-27 (84%) met the minimum standard on the comprehensive final exam.
-30 (94%) met the minimum standards on the two composition projects, with the remaining two incomplete.
-The grades of incomplete will have the opportunity to finish the course in a timely manner.
+20 students were enrolled in Harmony IV during Spring 2021.
+20 (100%) met the minimum standard on the comprehensive final exam and 20 (100%) met the minimum standards on the two composition projects.

-31 students were enrolled in Aural Skills IV.
-30 (97%) met the minimum standards on the comprehensive final exam.
+20 students were enrolled in Aural Skills IV during Spring 2021.
+15 (75%) met the minimum standards on the comprehensive final exam.